Our vision is a connected, collision-free world where everyone gets home safely.

 The United States Department of Homeland Security awards HAAS Alert a $1.1 million contract to further develop Safety Cloud digital alerting to meet additional public safety requirements and use cases.More Details

 HAAS Alert partners with Sprint to perform the first-ever testing of digital alerting on 5G networks.What we learned

 The Protecting First Responders Act is formally proposed in the United States Congress in the Fall of 2019, calling to bolster Move Over protections and fund lifesaving technologies including digital alerting.The full story

 By the summer of 2020, Safety Cloud digital alerting is a standard safety feature on six major emergency vehicle manufacturers and is accessible as an integrated service on multiple leading telematics platforms.Our integrations

 HAAS Alert’s Safety Cloud digital alerting is named the Vehicle-to-Vehicle Solution of the Year for uniquely harnessing existing technology to enable modern V2V capabilities.Award details

-Ambulances, school buses, garbage trucks, and highway infrastructure begin digitally alerting motorists through Safety Cloud, expanding the benefits of added protection to other at-risk operators and workers on the road.Press Releases
+Ambulances, school buses, garbage trucks, and highway traffic signals & infrastructure begin digitally alerting motorists through Safety Cloud, expanding the benefits of added protection to other at-risk operators and workers on the road.Press Releases

 Digital alerting is codified and funded in the historic Infrastructure Investment and Jobs Act, establishing the technology as a critical tool in protecting first responders.A Major Milestone